inertia-unblocker/inertia-server/README.md

 ## Contributing

 A `.eslintrc.json` is bundled with the source code.
 Please use it and do not edit the formatting checks.
 They are there for a reason.

+### Adding servers

+If you deploy this server to a different URL, (please deploy all branches) please let me know (Make an issue) so I can add it as a target for the client.
+Thanks!